 Many qualities of a VC make him or her the best.
 This article will follow the qualities proposed by Steve Schlafman, a renown VC.

-The curiosity of a VC defines their personality.
+Curiosity is everything when you’re looking for a VC.
 If the VC has no inclination towards learning new things and thinking out of the box, then they ought not to be a VC.

 New founders bring forth ideas that are sometimes wow.
 Investing in the venture not only brings a VC the essentials of marketing; but also the opportunity to learn and create.

-Of course, nothing parallels the importance of expertise in the making of a great VC.
-The expertise can lead them to develop effective strategies for growing the startup they have invested in.
+Of course, expertise is important when looking for a VC.
+It is this expertise will lead them to develop effective strategies for growing the startup they have invested in.

 Any experience they receive from investing can, in turn, be used elsewhere.
 This can even help them not be led astray as this knowledge would make them aware of where to invest.

-Focusing on the task at hand can be hard; however, to achieve good results of the investments a VC makes, they need to shut off any distraction that is leading them away.
+Focusing on the task at hand can be hard; however, to achieve good results of the investments a VC makes, they need to shut off any distractions that might lead them away.